Skip to main content

 Upload the IFC file

-Once the preprocessing is done and is successful you can upload the IFC file by pressing the Upload button.
+Once the preprocessing is done and is successful you can upload the IFC file by pressing the Upload file button.

 Preprocessing Done